JosephMarotte/Manga-tracker/README.md

 should be able to retrieve whether there are new chapter to read for each of these manga.

+## Install

+Our project use mysql database to store information so you need to install it

+`sudo apt-get install mysql-server mysql-client`

+If needed set MySQL root user password for the first time

+`sudo mysqladmin -u root password NEWPASSWORD`

+Connect to MySQL as root to setup a user for our program :

+`sudo mysql -u root -p`

+Create the user

+`CREATE USER 'newuser'@'localhost' IDENTIFIED BY 'password'`

+Grant authorization to the user

+`GRANT ALL PRIVILEGES ON manga_tracker.* TO 'newuser'@'localhost'`

+Install pip3

+`sudo apt-get install python3-pip`

+Install requirements

+`pip3 install -r requirements.txt`

 ## Command line interface

 The command line use [argparse](https://docs.python.org/3/library/argparse.html) library.
 `python3 -m manga_tracker -h` shows the list of commands.

+### `set_login_and_password` command

+`python3 -m manga_tracker login password`
+This command setup login and password to connect to the mysql database (you have to provide login and password you set up before)

 ### `create_user` command